visgl/deck.gl/docs/effects/lighting-effect.md

 ```

 Parameters:
-* props(Object): a collection of light sources with user defined keys.
+* `props`(Object) - a collection of light sources.
+Keys can be any arbitrary name and values are instances of [LightSource](https://github.com/uber/luma.gl/tree/master/modules/core/src/lighting/light-source.js).

 ## Properties